brianmcn/Zelda1RandoTools/doc/use.md

 **Boomstick Book** - click when you get it to mark the timeline, and click S/B to toggle whether Shield or Book icon is available as a dungeon item

-**Ganon/Zelda** - click when you kill ganon or rescue zelda, marks timeline; clicking zelda will also post your finish time as text in the NOTES section and pause the timer
+**Ganon/Zelda** - click when you kill ganon to mark the timeline; click zelda when you finish to post your finish time as text in the NOTES section and stop the timer

-**4 take-any hearts** - click or scroll to say you took a heart container (red heart) or chose another option (X); rather than mark these directly, these are typically interacted with via the [take any accelerator](#take-any-accelerator) on the overworld map
+**4 take-any hearts** - click or scroll to say you took a heart container (red heart) or chose another option (X); rather than marking these directly, you can interact with them via the [take any accelerator](#take-any-accelerator) on the overworld map

-**Zones** - click checkbox or mouse-hover to show overworld map zones, as hinted by randomizer NPCs for locations
+**Zones** - click the checkbox or mouse-hover to show overworld map zones, as hinted by randomizer NPCs for locations

-**Coords** - click checkbox or mouse-hover to show a coordinate overlay
+**Coords** - click the checkbox or mouse-hover to show a coordinate overlay

 'N' OW spots left - Displays a count of all remaining, unmarked spots.
 Mouse-hovering shows them all with [GYR highlights](#general-gyr).